Landlord Resource Center

 • Document the condition of the property with photos and written notes.

-• Use an inspection checklist to cover all aspects of the property (plumbing, electrical, appliances, cleanliness).
+• Use an inspection checklist covering plumbing, electrical, appliances, and cleanliness.

-• Have both parties sign the inspection report.
+• Have both parties sign the completed inspection report.

-• Decide on the method of rent collection (bank transfer, online payment services, checks).
+• Decide on a collection method: bank transfer, online payment service, or check.

-• Inform the tenant about the payment schedule and any late fees.
+• Clearly inform the tenant about the payment schedule and any late fees.

-• Consider using property management software to automate rent collection and track payments.
+• Consider property management software to automate collection and track payments.

 • Establish a routine maintenance schedule (HVAC servicing, pest control).